In3 Capital Group, Santa Cruz, CA 95061 USA

 Problem 1: Mid-Market project finance is an expensive “slippery slope” that may ultimately lead nowhere.

 Even with highly reputable investors, securing mid-market project finance at reasonable terms is typically a long, challenging and expensive proposition.
 Most financiers won’t know how long they will take to decide whether or not they will make a binding offer.
-If you approach them with a strong project, they will usually express initial interest (if not enthusiasm) that later falls apart when they find undisclosed issues.
-It is nearly impossible to properly disclose all key areas and avoid all downstream issues because, although project investors share common characteristics, there are also sharp differences (some would say quirks) due to vast diversity in the project investment ecosystem.
+They’ll tell you that it depends on you, the project owner, but even if you approach them with a strong project, they will usually express initial interest (if not enthusiasm) that later falls apart when they find perceived issues, whether or not duly disclosed.
+It is nearly impossible to properly disclose all areas of potential concern (from garden-variety suboptimal contracts or market dynamics to outright defects or “exposures” they happen to find problematic) let alone avoid all downstream issues because, although project investors share common characteristics, there are also sharp differences (some would say quirks) due to the vast diversity of human reasoning within the project investment ecosystem.

-Some standards exist for well-established industry sectors, such as investing in renewable energy, where a robust, long-term offtake agreement is preferred, for example.
-But there are a few dozen other factors that are more open to interpretation — is the site secured, vendors and EPC firm reputable, O&M plans and accounting rules upheld, etc.
+Certainly, well-established standards exist in most industry sectors, such as low-carbon renewable energy, where a robust, long-term offtake agreement with a creditworthy customer is strongly preferred, for example.
+But there are a few dozen other factors that are more open to interpretation — is the market subject to inflation/deflation pressures, with year-on-year changes lead to disruption as innovative new solutions reach scale, is the site secured without “big surprises” lurking beneath the surface of the dirt (has there been a proper geotechnical study performed), are all vendors and the EPC firm involved reputable, O&M plans and accounting rules upheld, etc. Long list of potential concerns.

-Because of the initial, superficial “yes,” hopeful developers/owners and promoters initially gain false comfort (optimism that there is a path to secure funding for the project at hand under reasonable if not competitive terms & conditions) that eventually gives way to the harsh reality that, too often, developers and investors do not see eye-to-eye.
-An investor’s deal-killer (almost always about perception of risk, not potential reward) can be seen by developers as arbitrary or even just plain wrong.
-What’s wanted is a fast and clear “yes” or “no” response, to avoid the dreaded “slow yes” (actually a “maybe” at best) because later, after massive time and energy has been poured in, it abruptly becomes a “no” without offering a referral to another capital source that would be a better match.
+Because of the initial, superficial “yes,” hopeful developers/owners and promoters easily gain false security (optimism that there is a path to secure funding for the project at hand under reasonable if not competitive terms & conditions) that eventually gives way to the harsh reality that, too often, developers and investors do not see eye-to-eye.
+Allowing for “neurodiversity” (per the earlier “nobody’s crazy” assertion) is necessary, but can be incredibly frustrating.
+An investor’s so-called deal-killer (almost always about perception of risk, not potential reward) can be seen by developers as arbitrary or even just plain wrong.
+What’s wanted, and what In3CAP delivers, is a fast and clear “yes” or “no” response, to avoid the dreaded “slow yes” (actually a “maybe” at best) because later, after massive time and energy has been poured in, it abruptly becomes a “no” without offering a referral to another capital source that would be a better match.

 Without something similar, the traditional route presents a serious problem for both parties — the developer’s main risk (if their deal is refused by others, or they just cannot qualify for off-the-shelf financing through a bank, etc.) becomes hunting or chasing the money.
 This is not a sprint, but a marathon, where the finish line keeps moving.
 Why?
 Most of the time developers find false security with investors that won’t offer constructive feedback (to avoid getting into a dispute due to the aforementioned lack of shared risk evaluation), so developers wait for feedback or next steps.
 But when following the twists and turns of investor perception, like some protracted job interview, time passes as significant effort goes into answering seemingly endless questions.